 I have photographed more weddings at the Loft at Landis Creek then any other venue in the area.
 The best part about The Loft is that I find new hidden gems every time I am there…whether inside the restored barn loft that has a cottage feel or on the picturesque grounds, you will not be disappointed.

 The barn on MOYO’s property is something to experience and the third Jeffery Miller Catering venue represented here.
 Its size alone is incredibly unique and includes an expansive open reception area, loft and barrel room/main floor to outdoor cocktail hour space.
 The grounds are equally as magical with a private outdoor ceremony space that you’d never know was there.

 2018 was my first time photographing at Meyers farm with back to back weekends there, and it became a fast favorite for me!
 This family owned bakery, turned wedding venue, sits on a 54 acre farm with open fields and sweeping views.
 The barn dates back to the 1820s and has been painstakingly restored to give you the charm of a barn wedding and the comfort of more modern venue.

-This is an odd choice simply because I have yet to photograph a wedding at the Barn on Bridge.
+This is an odd choice simply because I have only photographed one wedding at the Barn on Bridge.
 I have 2 weddings there in 2019 and have absolutely done my research on this venue so I’d feel comfortable adding it to this list preemptively.
 I am also familiar with Robert Ryan Catering’s other venues so surely the service and experience will be right in line.
-This is another beauty of a barn with its original 18th century wooden beams and stone walls, adorned with wrought iron chandeliers and give the perfect backdrop for a rustic wedding
+This is another beauty of a barn with its original 18th century wooden beams and stone walls adorned with wrought iron chandeliers providing the perfect backdrop for a rustic wedding.